Fineco Bank vs FXPrimus Comparison

 How do Fineco Bank and FXPrimus differ in terms of minimum deposit?
 What about average spreads and funding options?

-Which brokers offers more tradeable asset classes, Fineco Bank or FXPrimus?
+Which broker offers more tradeable asset classes, Fineco Bank or FXPrimus?

-Fineco Bank offers a more diverse selection of investment options than FXPrimus allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, ETF and U.S. Stocks (CFD)., neither have Spread Betting and Agriculturals Looking at total tradeable symbols, Fineco Bank has 126, compared to 140 from FXPrimus.
+Fineco Bank offers a more diverse selection of investment options than FXPrimus allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)..
+Neither have Spread Betting Looking at total tradeable symbols, Fineco Bank has 126, compared to 140 from FXPrimus.

 Can I trade cryptocurrency with Fineco Bank or FXPrimus?